mutaihillary/jekyll-now/about.md

 permalink: /about/
 ---

 Hello!
-I am Hillary Mutai.
-A web developer from Kenya Nairobi.
-During my freetime i worked as a freelance Digital Marketer and  Web Researcher.

-My interest in Systems development, systems deployment, installations, maintenance, administrations and strong commitment to ensuring effective provision of real time working systems is my driving force on a daily basis.
+I am Hillary Mutai from Nairobi Kenya.
+A Software developer, Content Writer, Web Researcher and Digital Marketer.
+If you have any problem DM and let's talk.
+There's always solution for it.

+I love blogging and I blog about anything; Life, Technology, Travel and any other topic you may request me do it.

-I also believe in strong family values and when not in class or working i am out with my family.
+I also believe in strong family values and when not in class or working I am out with my family.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me

-[mutaihillary08@gmail.com]
+mutaihillary08@gmail.com